 Our technology expert, Steve Caplin tells us about the first ever commercial flight using eco-friendly jet fuel.
 The fuel is made from captured waste gases from steel mills.
 He also discusses sans forgetica, a new hard-to-read font.
 The idea is that if it's hard to read an item, you'll be more likely to remember it.
 And he also highlights Felic, which its backers claim is the world's first AI pet toy.

 Want to keep up with the latest earnings updates from the States?
-Well join Chris Hill and the Motley Fool Radio Show team here on Share Radio - direct from Washington DC for news, views and analysis of the US stocks which matter.
-In this week's show, Delta flies higher on earnings.
-Wells Fargo slips on higher legal costs.
-Domino’s drops despite strong sales.
-And MercadoLibre sells off on concerns over Amazon.
-Plus, NYU business professor Scott Galloway talks about his new book.
+Well join Chris Hill and the Motley Fool Radio Show team here on Share Radio, direct from Washington DC, for news, views and analysis of the US stocks that matter.
+In this week's show: Netflix adds seven million subscribers for the quarter and crushes Wall Street expectations; Analysts Andy Cross, Jason Moser, and Jeff Fischer talk about Netflix’s latest numbers and delve into earnings from American Express, Atlassian or Domino’s.

 The technology sector has had a serious wobble in the last fortnight.
 Ed Bowsher asks what’s next for this part of the market and whether now is a good time to invest.
 He speaks to Howie Li of Legal & General Investment Management and Hector McNeill of HAN ETF.